olliequ/KittyBot/README.md

 ## Further Ideas // Ways to Contribute
 - Resolve outstanding issues noted in `Issues`.
-- Perhaps a unimelb-handbook web-scraping related command?
+- Perhaps a unimelb-handbook webscraping related command?
 The repo already uses a webscraper (`BeautifulSoup`) you could use!
 - Implement a creative command you have of your own!